pyControl/docs/docs/user-guide/graphical-user-interface.md

 ![run_task_GUI.jpg](../media/GUI/run_task_tab.png)

 The run task tab consists of controls, a log text box and plot panels.
-See the [getting started](../index.md#getting-started) section of the home page for a step-by-step guide to running a task.
+See the [Running a task](../index.md#running-a-task) section of the home page for a step-by-step guide to running a task.
 When a task is run the output is printed to the log and the behaviour is plotted.
 If a valid data directory and a subject ID are provided, the *Start* button changes to *Record* and the GUI will save the data generated when the task is run.

 The **Setup** control box is used to select a pyboard, connect and disconnect from the board, and configure the board.
 Pressing the *config* button brings up a menu with options detailed below in the section *Board configuration*.